rigaya/NVEnc/NVEncC_Options.en.md

 - contrast=&lt;float&gt; (default=1.0, -2.0 - 2.0)
   modifies contrast of the subtitle.

+- vid_ts_offset=&lt;bool&gt;
+  add timestamp offset to match the first timestamp of the video file (default on) Please note that when \"track\" is used, this options is always on.

 - ts_offset=&lt;float&gt; (default=0.0)
   add offset in seconds to the subtitle timestamps (for debug perpose).